mohite-abhi/Operating-System-Notes/01. Introduction/README.md

 		- only one memory
 	- Batch os
 		- batches of jobs are formed having similar needs like same languages so that the time for loading and unloading compiler can be saved
-		- the cpu wil do a job and date required organised as a batch and batch after batch jobs are done as fifo
+		- the cpu wil do a job and data required organised as a batch and batch after batch jobs are done as fifo
 		- but disadvantage is that still no i/p o/p interaction
 		- only one memory
 	- Spooling
 		- we add a secondary memory(disk) with main memory
-		- now the cpu deals main memor which takes the data from the disk, which aquires it from the i/o devices
+		- now the cpu deals main memory which takes the data from the disk, which aquires it from the i/o devices
-		- still during the i/p it stops processes
+		- i/p is there but during the i/p processes stops

 	- Multiprogramming os
 		- keeps multiple process in the pool